Learn why self-efficacy is important for academic success and well-being in children.

 These practical tips for parents help foster self-efficacy, so a child learns to persist when facing a setback.

-A child or teen may turn to self-harm as a way to relieve emotional pain.
+A child or teen may turn to self-harm as a way of responding to distress.
 Find out about the main causes and coping methods.

 Learn how to protect your child if they have thoughts of suicide or self-harm.